 Convection Currents- Examples

-- Boiling of Water– When boiling water on stove or while making tea or while boiling an egg.
-The temperature of molecules within those liquids increases and they slowly begin to move in a rapid rate.
-These molecules get charged up thus producing kinetic energy.
-These hot water molecules residing near to heat source tend to become less dense.
+- Boiling of Water– When boiling water on a stove or while making tea, or while boiling an egg.
+The temperature of molecules within those liquids increases, and they slowly begin to move at a rapid rate.
+These molecules get charged up, thus producing kinetic energy.
+These hot water molecules residing near the heat source tend to become less dense.
 They rise above cooler dense molecules.
-As these hotter molecules rise they tend to cool down and begin to sink replacing cooler molecules.
+As these hotter molecules rise, they tend to cool down and begin to sink, replacing cooler molecules.
 These movements occurring within this boiling water what the convection currents.

 - Changes in the weather- The cool air and breeze occurring near to a beach are all the effects of convection currents.
-The weather changes on daily basis are also affected by these currents.
+The weather changes on a daily basis are also affected by these currents.

 - Convection currents occurring in the ocean– The Oceanic currents are also the convection currents.
-These are caused due to difference in the water density and the temperature occurring in different parts of ocean.
+These are caused due to the difference in the water density and the temperature occurring in different parts of the ocean.

-- Convection currents are present in the air– A good example of convection current is the warm air that rises towards ceiling in your house.
+- Convection currents are present in the air– A good example of convection current is the warm air that rises towards the ceiling in your house.
 The process happens as the warm air is said to be less dense than that of the colder air.
 Another good example of convection current is wind.
-Wind is mainly caused when the reflected radiation of the light from the sun heats up the air, thus displacing the cooler air.
+The wind is mainly caused when the reflected radiation of the light from the sun heats up the air, thus displacing the cooler air.